pratik-anurag/feluda/README.md

 **Audit Preparation**: Makes license audits faster and easier by providing all necessary documentation in standard formats.

-### Important Legal Notice

-**⚠️ DISCLAIMER**: Feluda is still in early stages.
-While we're trying to follow through all compliances, users are responsible for:

-- **Verifying accuracy** of all license information
-- **Ensuring compliance** with all applicable license terms
-- **Consulting legal counsel** for license compliance matters
-- **Checking official repositories** for up-to-date license information

-Feluda and its contributors disclaim all warranties and are not liable for any legal issues arising from the use of this information. **Use at your own risk.**

 ### When You Need These Files